Danish Jukebox Archives

 is based on the documents in the non-commercial, private reference library

-of which the objective is to collect and preserve historic information, sales
+Dansk Jukeboxhistorisk Arkiv, of which the objective is to collect and preserve

-brochures, advertising material, original factory and on location photos,
+historic information, sales brochures, advertising material, original on

-patent reprints, service manuals etc. relating to the American
+location and factory photos, patent reprints, service manuals etc. relating to

-multi-selection phonographs, and the modern style pre- and post-war jukeboxes,
+automatic multi-selection phonographs, and the modern style pre- and post-war

-and to the audio/visual coin-op music machines of European and American origin.
+jukeboxes, and to the audio/visual coin-op music machines of European and

 The historic sections on this website contain information mainly related